damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

 Additional details about our process can be found on our [hiring page](/handbook/hiring).

 Globally, xx % of people live in metro areas with a rent index greater than yy, while at GitLab, this is zz % of our Developers.
-Therefore, we are now focusing on finding the best of the best in metro areas with a **rent index lower than yy** to add to our [diverse workforce](/handbook/values) while staying [frugal](/handbook/values).
+Therefore, we are now focusing on only hiring in metro areas with a **rent index lower than yy** to add to our [diverse workforce](/handbook/values) while staying [frugal](/handbook/values).
 Please bear this in mind when using the compensation calculator below.